|

 Yes, sir.
 Arador took a mouthful, then stared up

-at the elf in surprise.
+at him in surprise.
 Oh my gods!
-Is this
+Is this...?

 Haldir nodded.
-Miruvor.
+It is miruvor.
 We must make it last.

 Do you know where we are? asked Valandil impatiently.